samus-io/tablab-steps/steps/3G4KOxbougbbZnl6tvNVSM3bdYsmXuDuist/en/README.md

 #### Use cases

-* Data types: ensuring that numeric fields contain numbers, text fields contain alphabets, and email addresses adhere to the standard format (e.g., `user@example.tbl`) or a date is in a specific format (e.g.,`DD-MM-YYYY`).
+* **Data types**: ensuring that numeric fields contain numbers, text fields contain alphabets, and email addresses adhere to the standard format (e.g., `user@example.tbl`) or a date is in a specific format (e.g.,`DD-MM-YYYY`).
-* Length limits: checking if input lengths fall within acceptable boundaries to prevent buffer overflows or truncation issues.
+* **Length limits**: checking if input lengths fall within acceptable boundaries to prevent buffer overflows or truncation issues.
-* Format constraints: validating data against predetermined patterns, such as credit card numbers, phone numbers, or postal codes.
+* **Format constraints**: validating data against predetermined patterns, such as credit card numbers, phone numbers, or postal codes.

 ### Semantic validation